Late Entry Accelerated Program (LEAP)

 LEAP Phase I Course Requirements by Major

 In addition to the entry requirement of a semester of calculus for math and science majors in college with a grade of B or better, students must complete the required courses or present evidence of successful completion (grade of B or better) of equivalent coursework.
 (AP credit awarded for calculus does not fulfill the LEAP application requirement.)
-The curricula for each area (see links below) represent the minimum number of courses necessary to complete Phase I.
+Phase I curricula for each of the following areas of study can be found on the LEAP website.

 Students with a BS degree in Physical Sciences, Mathematics, or Computer Science may apply directly to the MS degree program in Systems Engineering.